SNOW HOLIDAY

 Extended Forecast

 That’s all from me today, folks.
-I’m sending out these forecasts every Monday, Wednesday and Friday throughout the season, and when the snow arrives and things start humming, I’ll fire one out on Sundays too.
-Have a great couple of days, and I’ll see you back here on Wednesday.
+I’m firing out these forecasts every Monday, Wednesday and Friday throughout the season, and an extra update on Sundays during peak season.
+Have a great couple of days, and I’ll see you back here on Sunday.

 Grasshopper